ameenstudio/SBA-320H---React-Web-Application-Project/README.md

-I'm building a **React-based application** to showcase my skills in frontend development and API integration.
+I've built a **React-based application** to showcase my skills in frontend development and API integration.
 It’s a **Rick & Morty Explorer**, where I fetch data from an external API and dynamically render characters, episodes, and locations in a structured, responsive UI.

 ### **Key Features of My App:**
 - **React State Management:** I'm handling data fetching and updates using hooks like `useState`, `useEffect`.